FabioPINO/science-docs/index.md

 ## Under construction

-# Notes on Principal Component Analysis
+# Linear algebra of Principal Component Analysis

 These are notes on **Principal Component Analysis** (PCA), a data reduction technique in which the dimensionality is reduced to maintain only the directions of the largest variance in a data set.
+The notes focus on concepts from linear algebra underlying PCA and are accompanied by Python computational examples.

 <sup>This work has been produced during my PhD at Université libre de Bruxelles.</sup>